gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/_index.md

 ## Ferrite Beads

 The USB spec recommends ferrite beads on `\(V_{bus}\)`.
-It is common to combine them will bulk decoupling capacitors to make a [Pi filter](/electronics/circuit-design/filtering/passive-filters/#low-pass-pi-and-t-filters).
+It is common to combine them will bulk decoupling capacitors to make a {{% link text="Pi filter" src="/electronics/circuit-design/filters/passive-filters#low-pass-pi-and-t-filters" %}}.

-The USB specification prehibits ferrite beads on the D+ and D- signals.
+The USB specification prohibits ferrite beads on the D+ and D- signals.

 ## USB Protocol Analyzers